YOUR BUSINESS TERMS AND CONDITIONS – WHAT’S IN IT FOR YOU?

 - a customer has a problem/complaint or doesn’t pay or

 - there’s a chargeback for products and/or services delivered or

 - we’re on the end of a complaint that we didn’t provide the information required by law before a sale

 or almost anything else goes wrong, we expect the humble terms and conditions to rise to the occasion and offer the protection that our business needs.
 Suddenly we pour over the terms and conditions documents as if our very lives depended on them, fully expecting them to contain just what we need, despite the fact that we’ve never even read them before.

 The fact is, you get out of life what you put in and the same goes for your terms and conditions documents.
 “Borrow” terms and conditions from another website that may do the job or scratch together something which “seems as if it’s OK” and what you’ll get are totally unreliable documents.
 As you lose the charge back money, pay the fine because you didn’t comply with the law or spend hours arguing with a customer who leaves you a rotten review even when they have had a refund, you start to realise that there is something to be said for having decent terms and conditions in place.
 So – will a template do the job?

 Yes, template legal work has improved drastically over the years and having a good template in place you have adapted to reflect your business is miles better than nothing.
-They are more generic and will cover the basics.
+They are more generic and will cover the basics – ours cover a lot more than that and are updated regularly.
+That is why you don’t get a bazillion documents in each of our folders, we focus on the best and most needed ones for you.
 Our advice is if you are starting out or its a low risk, low cost service you offer then kick off with the template and revisit them when the business is making more money or things change and your risk increases.

 So what does your business get from having a decent set of terms and conditions?